Shep-en-hor: Family

-According to the coffin Shep-en-hor was the daughter of In-Amun-nif-nebu (father) and Irt-irw (mother).
+According to the coffin, Shep-en-hor was the daughter of In-Amun-nif-nebu (father) and Irt-irw (mother).

 Coffin

 The Coffin is made from sycamore and has been extensively embellished.
-The text on the coffin mostly consists of prayers although it mentions Shep-en-hor's name as well as those of her monther and father.
+The text on the coffin mostly consists of prayers although it mentions Shep-en-hor's name as well as those of her mother and father.
 It also states the location of its burial was West Thebes.